-- Seeing-Red (15 pts) The scene has more red than any other color, and not just a pure red box (-10 pts for not being able to tell what the scene is). - Tempo-Change (20 pts) The speed of the scene is different from which it was filmed at. (make it a drastic change for full points). - Robot-Zoom (15 pts) The main object(s) in the scene gets closer/bigger as the scene progresses (gradual, not far then right up close).
+- Seeing-Red (15 pts) The picture has more red than any other color, but not just a pure red box (-10 pts for not being able to tell what the scene in the picture is). - Tempo-Change (20 pts) The speed of the video is different from which it was filmed at. (make it a drastic change for full points). - Robot-Zoom (15 pts) The main object(s) in the video gets closer/bigger as the video progresses (gradual, not far then right up close).
 The object does not move, only the camera. - 360-view (15 pts) The movie shows a full 360 degree view around the root.
 There is nothing missing from the surroundings (obvious holes -10 pts).
-The movie ends with the camera facing the same direction it started. - Dolly-Shot (20 pts) The movie shows a "side-view" that progresses to the left or right. - Fade (35 pts) The scene starts in full color (10 pts), ends in full black (10 pts), and the change is gradual (15 pts). - Overlay (35 pts) The text/graphic is obviously on top and not part of the scene.
-This can be either a still image, or an overlay on top of a movie. - Extended Exposure (50 pts) There are at least 2 distinct scenes in the picture. - Cross-Fade (50 pts) It starts with one complete scene (10 pts), ends with a completely different scene (10 pts), and slowly fades so that you see both at the same time in the middle (30 pts). - Split-Screen (50 pts) There are 2 distinct videos on the screen at once (20 pts), and both are "moving" at the same time (30 pts). - Green-Screen (50 pts) A "sprite" is overladen onto the background with irregualar edges.
+The movie ends with the camera facing the same direction it started. - Dolly-Shot (20 pts) The movie shows a "side-view" that progresses to the left or right. - Fade (35 pts) The video starts in full color (10 pts), ends in full black (10 pts), and the change is gradual (15 pts). - Overlay (35 pts) The text/graphic is obviously on top and not part of the picture.
+This can be either a still image, or an overlay on top of a movie. - Extended Exposure (50 pts) There are at least 2 distinct scenes visible in the same picture. - Cross-Fade (40-50 pts) It starts with one complete picture (10 pts), ends with a completely different scene (10 pts), and slowly fades so that you see both at the same time in the middle (20 pts for static picture, 30 pts for video cross fade). - Split-Screen (40-50 pts) There are 2 distinct videos on the screen at once (20 pts), and both are "moving" at the same time (30 pts) (20 pts for two images only) - Green-Screen (50 pts) A "sprite" is overladen onto the background with irregular edges.
 The "sprite" was originally shot on a solid color (not necessarily green) "screen", and only the non-screen-colored pixels were copied from the source (sprite) movie to the background image or movie. - Screen-Shake (45 pts) Image stays intact, but moves from side to side, or up and down, or both. - Lens-Flare (20 pts) There is at least one spot of light (white or light-colored pixels).